-The ALRA Board is supported by ALRA staff who manage the day-to-day business of the Agency.
-Staff provide the Board legal advice and information and also provide information to the public and parties.
+The ALRA Board is supported by three staff members who manage the day-to-day business of the Agency.
+Staff provide the Board with legal advice and information and also provide information to the public and parties.
 It is important that the Board and staff members participate in continuing education to allow a professional and objective response to the myriad of complex and ever-evolving labor relations issues that come before the Agency.
 Training provides information and tools that increase the Board and staff's ability to produce a quality work product for the public.

-In 2024, both the hearing officer and hearing examiner attended the Association of Labor Relations Agencies Annual meeting in Detroit.
-The hearing examiner attended the Northwest Labor and Employment Relations Association (LERA) meeting in Tacoma, Washington.
-All staff participated in several online trainings that are normally only offered in person, including presentations on labor relations issues offered by the American Bar Association (ABA), Federal Mediation & Conciliation Service (FMCS) as well as courses offered by the National Center for State Courts (NCSC).
+In 2025, the hearing examiner attended the Northwest Labor and Employment Relations Association (LERA) meeting in Seattle, Washington.
+ALRA is now a co-sponsor of the Northwest LERA which means the Agency contributes to planning the content to ensure there is content specifically relevant to Alaska practitioners.
+All staff participated in several online trainings including presentations on labor relations issues offered by the American Bar Association (ABA), Federal Mediation & Conciliation Service (FMCS), as well as courses offered by the National Center for State Courts (NCSC).
+All staff participated in the Association of Labor Relations Agencies virtual meeting.